-Short range communications for TG 7.1 were provided by EG&G (9'U-7.1.5') using commercial equipment, and TG 7.5 using DOD equipment.
-Autenna location was given prime consideration in the planning phase of Hodwing.
-Shipboard antenna and coaxial cabling were installed at West Coast shippards on the large vessels.
+Short range communications for TG 7.1 were provided by EG&G (TU-7.1.5) using commercial equipment, and TG 7.5 using DOD equipment.
+Antenna location was given prime consideration in the planning phase of Redwing.
+Shipboard antenna and coaxial cabling were installed at West Coast shipyards on the large vessels.
 Equipment was installed as ships arrived in the FA.

-Installation of antennae and leads at locations in the PPG began in Jacuary 1956.
-As stations were completed, masts were erected and antenna Ergsin wire installed.
+Installation of antennae and leads at locations in the PPG began in January 1956.
+As stations were completed, masts were erected and antenna lead-in wire installed.
 As users arrived, their sets were installed.

-This task group used 134 Motorola transceivers, 34 remote units, 28 Handt-Talkies and 11 pack sets to activate eight voice nets.
-In addition to the above commercial equipment, approximately 40 AN/VRC-18 and 20 AT/PRC-10 units were utilized to cover four nets serving DOD projects.
+This task group used 134 Motorola transceivers, 34 remote units, 28---- Handi-Talkies and 11 pack sets to activate eight voice nets.
+In addition to the above commercial equipment, approximately 40 AN/VRC-18 and 20 AN/PRC-10 units were utilized to cover four nets serving DOD projects.

-\Operation Castle proved the need for an adequate TG 7.1 control point affort, in addition to the control points ashore on Enyu Island and Parry Island.
+Operation Castle proved the need for an adequate TG 7.1 control point afloat, in addition to the control points ashore on Enyu Island and Parry Island.
 After the USS Curtiss (AV-4) was designated CTG 7.1 Command Ship, plans were submitted for a complete Control Station to be located just aft of Flag Plot on the 03 Deck.
 Prior to the Curtiss' departure for PPG, this installation was completed.
-This control point was used to remotely fire Bassoon and was in stand-by condition for all other Bikini events.
+This control point was used to remotely fire the data in stand-by condition for all other Bikini events.